Have you ever wondered why a seemingly promising commercial real estate deal can quickly turn into a financial disaster?

 Liked this episode?
 Share it with a friend.

 Love the show?
-Leave a 5-star review!
-Even a short sentence supports us in continuing to provide the content you enjoy.
+Leave us a 5-star review!
+Even a short sentence helps us keep bringing you the content you love.

 Connect with Aviva: